GNU-Ymir/Documentations/README.md

 which offer strong static optimization, as well as a vast set of supported target architectures.

+The **Ymir** reference compiler is based on the **GCC** compiler, which offers strong static optimization, as well as a large set of supported target architectures.

-There are two ways to install the **gyc** (Gnu Ymir Compiler), natively.
-Or by using a docker container.
+There are two ways to install the **gyc** (Gnu Ymir Compiler), natively or by using a docker container.

 ### Native installation